microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 ### Voluntary Disruptions

 A voluntary disruption is a disruption that is initiated by the user.
-For example, you may want to scale down the number of replicas in a deployment or you may want to evict a pod from a node to free up resources.
+For example, you may want to scale down the number of replicas in a deployment, or you may want to evict a pod from a node to free up resources.
 Kubernetes has built-in mechanisms to handle these disruptions.
 During a voluntary disruption, Kubernetes will not evict Pods from a node.

 An eviction can be harmful to your application if you are not prepared for it.
 When a node cordoned, no new Pods will be scheduled on the node and any existing Pod will be evicted using the Eviction API.
 When this happens, it doesn't matter if how many replicas you have running on a node or how many replicas will be remaining after the eviction.
 The Pod will be evicted and rescheduled on another node.
 This means you can incur downtime if you are not prepared for it.

 Good news is that Kubernetes has a built-in mechanism to handle these disruptions.
 The PodDisruptionBudget resource allows you to specify the minimum number of Pods that must be available during a voluntary disruption.
 When a PodDisruptionBudget is created, Kubernetes will not evict Pods that violate the budget.

 Let's see this in action.
 But first, we should scale our store-front deployment to have more than one replica.